LaserDisc player

 A LaserDisc player is a device designed to play video (analog) and audio (analog or digital) stored on LaserDisc.
-LaserDisc was the first optical disc format marketed to consumers; it was introduced by MCA DiscoVision in 1978.
+LaserDisc was the first optical disc format marketed to consumers.
+It was introduced by MCA DiscoVision in 1978.

 From 1978 until 1984, all LaserDisc player models read discs by using a helium–neon laser.
 In 1984, Pioneer Corporation introduced the first consumer player with a solid-state laser diode.
 This model, the Pioneer LD-700, was also the first LaserDisc player with a front-loading disc bay instead of a top-loading one.
 Pioneer became the market leader in LaserDisc technology.

-In the 1990s, Pioneer and others produced a small number of a high-definition video player models, which employed multiple sub-Nyquist sampling encoding (MUSE) technology.
+In the 1990s, Pioneer and others produced a small number of high-definition video player models, which employed multiple sub-Nyquist sampling encoding (MUSE) technology.

 In 1996, Pioneer distributed their first DVD player in Japan, a combination Laserdisc/DVD player, model DVL-9.

 Pioneer announced the end of LaserDisc player production in January 2009.
 The last models Pioneer produced were the DVL-919 (an LD/DVD player), CLD-R5 (an LD/CD player), DVK-900 (an LD/DVD karaoke system), and DVL-K88 (an LD/DVD karaoke player).